-The College of Architecture and Environmental Design (CAED) at Kent State University will soon begin construction on a new facility, designed and located to be a physical statement of the strengthened relationship between the city and university.
+The College of Architecture and Environmental Design (CAED) at Kent State University has begun construction on a new facility, designed and located to be a physical statement of the strengthened relationship between the city and university.
 The building is placed along the Lefton Esplanade, the primary connection between the two entities, engaging not only our design students but the campus and city as a whole.
 Approaching from the west, it will be the first impression of the university, a culmination of planning and relationships.

 Give to Our New Home

 During the design process, as you are aware, not all design features make the final plans.
 The building is already exceptional, but we have created a fund to implement enhancements that will take it to an entirely new level of efficiency, performance, and quality.
 As we begin building this future home of CAED, I hope that you will consider supporting your alma mater.
 With your help this project will truly be a memorable step in the procession of design facilities constructed in this century.
 Our Design Fund will help us create an exceptional environment for our students in a building that casts a vision of their place as the world’s future designers.
 As a consequence, it will reveal the reasons for outstanding architecture and design.
 Enhancements through this fund will enable us to share this vision with a broader society and solidify CAED’s place as an exceptional design school.